 - Repeat with the remaining dough and filling

-- (To make the bunny color 1 teaspoon of the dough pink.
+- (To make the bunny color 1 tsp of the dough pink.
 Roll a small ball of white dough into a tail and attach it to the back of a tang yuan with some water.
 Form two small logs with white dough and top them with a bit of pink for the ears.
 Stick black sesame seeds into the dough for the eyes and a small dot of pink dough for the nose!)

 Sweet Ginger Soup